 5 top tips for hiring and working with an architect

-We spoke to HomeOwners Alliance to get some advice to hep you decide on whether you need an architect, the hiring process and how to work with them.
+How to decide on whether you need an architect, the hiring process and how to work with them

 When you’re extending or converting your home, one of the biggest decisions you’ll have to make is whether to employ the services of an architect.
-We’ve joined forces with the HomeOwners Alliance, a consumer property advice website to ask how you decide whether you need an architect, where to find one and how to work with them.
+The HomeOwners Alliance, a consumer property advice website, offers advice on deciding whether you need an architect, how to find an architect, and how to work with them.

-How do I know I need an architect?
+How do I know if I need an architect?

 How do I find an architect?